Márton Izsák: Mysterious disappearance of the Stalin statue in 1962

 According to local tales, the Târgu Mureș statue was not officially destroyed — it simply disappeared overnight, without indication of where it went or what was done with it.
-All this occurred against a background of significant political upheaval, including the start and end of the Magyar Autonomous Region, De-Stalinization in Romania, and Romania's gradual distancing from the Warsaw Pact.
+All this occurred against a background of significant political upheaval, including the start and end of the Magyar Autonomous Region, the de-Stalinization process, and Romania's gradual distancing from the Warsaw Pact.

 The event has entered public folklore, and to this day continues to be a subject of conversation and the source of several urban myths — for example, the popular idea that the statue was originally meant to contain a library in its base (which is also a myth related to the Bucharest statue), or that the library was actually constructed — still currently exists.
 Some claim that the statue is still stored inside.